IRELAND – CORK, WATERFORD, KILKENNY & CALOW

 Black Abbey*.
 Actually the Holy Trinity Church, is called the Black Abbey thanks to the color of the habits of the Dominicans.
 Dating from 1225, it fell into disrepair after the Reformation and is now fully restored.
 It has a lovely 12 pane stained glass rosette window.
 Free

 I was a bad boy and wrote in the guest book “Vote, yes, women should have a choice and unwanted children tend not to do well”.
 This refers to the May 25 referendum to repeal Article 8 of the constitution of Ireland forbidding abortion.
 It is a very hot and emotional issue in Ireland.
 Signs for both sides festoon every light standard.
 One NO poster says “One in five babies in England are aborted” – I think this speaks for the yes side indicating the significance of having abortion widely available.
 I wonder how many of that 20% are Irish women inconveniently having to go to England for abortions.
-The unpopular Catholic Church favoring the NO vote may be the tipping point in a YES result.
+The unpopular Catholic Church favouring the NO vote may be the tipping point in a YES result.
 The sexual molestation of boys has emptied the Catholic churches.